Multi-level Multiple Instance Learning with Transformer for Whole Slide Image Classification: Method

 \paragraph{MIL Problem Formulation} In MIL, given \(N\) bag-level samples \(\{\mathbf{X}_1,\mathbf{X}_2,\ldots,\mathbf{X}_N\}\) and their corresponding bag-level label\(\{\mathbf{Y}_1,\mathbf{Y}_2,\ldots,\mathbf{Y}_N\}\), each bag-level data \(\mathbf{X}_i\) is made of numbers of instances \(\{\mathbf{x}_{i,1},\mathbf{x}_{i,2},\ldots,\mathbf{x}_{i,n_i}\}\), where the instance-level labels \(\{\mathbf{y}_{i,1},\mathbf{y}_{i,2},\ldots,\mathbf{y}_{i,n_i}\}\)are unknown.
 Suppose we have a model denoted by \(f(\theta)\), a binary MIL classification task is to give bag-level prediction \(\mathbf{\hat{Y}}_i = f(\mathbf{X}_i;\theta) \in \{0,1\}\) as close to the bag-level label \(\mathbf{Y}_i \in \{0,1\}\ \) as possible, i.e., \(\mathop{\arg\min}_{\theta}L(\mathbf{\hat{Y}}_i,\mathbf{Y}_i)\), where \(L\) denotes the loss function and \(n_i\) is the number of instances of i-st bag-level data.
 The MIL constraints are illustrated as follows.

 \paragraph{Apply Transformer to MIL-based WSIs Classification} In the context of a Transformer-based binary classification problem on WSIs, we define bag-level data as referring to WSIs, where label 0 denotes normal WSI and label 1 denotes WSI containing tumors.
-Leveraging the Transformer mechanism, we segment the WSI into patches of size \(P \times P\) (e.g., \(256 \times 256\)) to serve as instances.
-These patches are then passed through a Transformer and a decoder to obtain the classification results.
-To reduce computational complexity, we can employ an embedding-based approach, where we initially fed segmented patches to a feature extractor (e.g., ResNet\cite{he2016deep}) and use the resulting feature sequences as input to the Transformer.
+To reduce computational complexity, we can employ an embedding-based approach, where we initially fed segmented patches to a patch encoder extractor (e.g., ResNet\cite{he2016deep}) and use the resulting feature sequences as input to the Transformer.
 Due to the gigapixel of WSI, the resulting feature sequences are too long to perform MSA.
 Therefore, we propose a multi-level MIL framework for applying Transformer.